BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/index.rst

 provide the tools described in this document.
 We call these tools the *P3-scripts*.
 They are intended to run on your machine, going over the network to access the services provided by BV-BRC.

+**NOTE:The CLI documentation is in the process of being updated to reflect its instantiation in BV-BRC.**

 Installing the CLI Release
 --------------------------